Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 - Each memory address refers to 1 byte (8 bits)
 - Words are 32 bits = 4 bytes
 - Word addresses must be aligned (multiple of 4)
-- Allows access to individual bytes, halfwords, words
+- Allows fine-grained memory access

 ---